 The latest addition to the pudding club is this rustic charmer.
-There a couple of snazzy tweaks to the recipe.
+There a couple of tweaks to the recipe.
 To the batter I add almond meal, for a nuttier taste, and buttermilk, which makes the cake part a little lighter.
 Before scraping the batter into the pan, I cover the base with fresh blueberries.
 As the pudding bakes, the blueberries seep their purplish juices into the sauce.
 As for the sauce, it’s possibly the best example of reverse baking principles.
 The liquid is poured over the top and settles on the bottom, once baked.
 Quite simply, a pudding marvel.
 As for the method, it’s straight-forward wet to dry mix and bake.

 When you make it, remember to snap a pic and share it on social media with the hashtag #bibbyskitchen.
 We’d love to see what your making in your kitchen.

-Blueberry chocolate cobbler pudding
+Blueberry chocolate self saucing pudding

 Serves 8-10